Baked Parsnip Chips are paleo and similar to potato chips.

 A good friend of mine introduced me to this organic brand of parsnip chips at a gourmet grocery store.
 I had told her that I really don't like root vegetables, and she assured me that these were excellent.

 They were delicious, although made with an oil that I don't think is very healthy.
 As it turned out, the store either stopped carrying them or could not order them anymore.
 So, I was forced to make my own.
 Just as well, since I can make mine with a better oil choice and try baking them instead.

 Although, you could deep fry these as well.
 I don't have a deep fryer, so I baked them in avocado oil with sea salt, but you can fry these in a deep fryer as well.
-I still can't believe these parsnips are low carb & tasty!
+I still can't believe these parsnips are so tasty!
 Be sure to use a Mandolin Slicer on thin or a vegetable peeler to get the slices thin enough, or they won't get crisp in the oven.

 - 2 cups thin sliced parsnips use a mandolin slicer or vegetable peeler ( about 2 whole medium parsnips)

-- 3 tbsp avocado oil or olive oil
+- 3 tablespoon avocado oil or olive oil

 - Preheat oven to 425 F and line 2 baking sheets.

 - Use a mandolin slicer or vegetable peeler to slice the the parsnips into thin slices.

 - In a large bowl combine: parsnip slices, avocado oil and sea salt.
 Toss with spoon to coat in oil and salt.